esheldon/xshear/README.md

 ```

-In the above, the weights of each source are used as follows.  weight_source is
+In the above, the weights of each source are used as follows.
+Let the weight
-the weight of the source (see above) and the weight for a lens-source pairs w
+of a source be *weight_source* and the weight for a lens-source pair *w* be the
-is the source weight times 1/\Sigma_{crit}^2 for that pair.
-Thus dsum_i is the
+source weight times 1/\Sigma_{crit}^2 for that pair.
+Then dsum_i is the sum
-sum over sources j in radial bin i
+over sources j in radial bin i

 ```
 w_j    = weight_source_j/\Sigma_{crit}^2